imallona/avillani_microglia/README.md

 Bulk RNA-seq, Ambra Villani's in-house microglia iPSC-derived cultures (and engineered Slc37a2 and TREM2) plus public bulk RBNA-seq data.

+## Methods

+Inhouse RNA-seq raw reads were processed with ARMOR (https://pmc.ncbi.nlm.nih.gov/articles/PMC6643886/) and Abud's data retrieved using recount3 (cite) from SRP092075.
+Reads were aligned and counted using the human genome GRCh38 assembly and Gencode release 43 annotation with salmon v1.4.0 and with STAR 2.7.7a.
+We modelled the salmon-generated count data with quasi-likelihood (QL) negative binomial generalized log-linear models and ran differential expression analysis with edgeR v3.36.0.
+Batch correction was performed using ComBat from the R package `sva` v3.42.0 using the origin (Abud's or inhouse) as batch.

+Gene expression plots depict logCPMs as calculated by edgeR's `cpm(assay(x, 'counts'), log = TRUE,  prior.count = 2)` or scaled and centered logCPMs, as depicted within figure legends.

+Geneset enrichment analysis were run using camera from limma v3.50.3 (PMID PMC3458527) and mSigDB annotations on differentially expressed genes as reported by edgeR.
+Selected genesets included: C2, curated gene sets from online pathway databases, publications in PubMed, and knowledge of domain experts; C5, Gene Ontology; and C8, cell type signatures.

+### Note on methods

+We processed McQuade's datasets - not sure these are part of the paper.

 ## Data

 Public data: selected accessions from (see `00_get_data/00_get_data.sh` heredocs):